LOOSE-LIPS/loose-lips-2.0/src/routes/blog/eq-why-juke-pack-vol-1/index.md

 description: >-
   Juke Pack Vol.1 by EQ Why The footwork formula is a confounding one.
-Stock 808 drum kit sounds, vocal chops and sample loops are a lean recipe, yet fresh takes from the limited ingredients turn up every day, 2 decades on.
-  &nbsp;Switch the emphasis from the rhythms to the melodies&nbsp;and you suddenly have a different [...]Read More...
+Stock 808 drum kit sounds, vocal chops and sample loops are a lean recipe, yet fresh takes from the limited ingredients turn up every day, 2 decades on. ;Switch the emphasis from the rhythms to the melodies;and you suddenly have a different [...]Read More...
 published: true
 tags: review
 featured: false